skypjack/entt/docs/md/entity.md

 yet registered by the loader, a local identifier is created so as to keep the local entity in sync with the remote one.<br/>
 In all other cases, entities and components are restored in a given storage.
-If the registry doesn't contain the entity, it's also tracked accordingly.
+If the registry does not contain the entity, it is also tracked accordingly.
 As for the snapshot class, named pools are supported too:

 ```cpp